-In 2022, a competition among young people aged 18 to 35 for the best author's project in the field of folklore and native languages of the

-Reindeer Herder's Day, Tarko-Sale indigenous minorities of the North using information and communication technologies or illustrative material was launched.
+In 2022, a competition among young people aged 18 to 35 for the best author's project in the field of folklore and native languages of the indigenous minorities of the North using information and communication technologies or illustrative material was launched.
 The first prize winners were young Yamal residents who created a collection of comics in the Khanty language and a sound recording studio of ancient Nenets folklore works.